top of page

 We all carry ’skin’ names as well .. these are similar to ’surnames’ but more to do with practical ‘blood-lines’ (‘poetic genetics’?)

-We are all aunts and uncles, brothers and sisters, sons and daughters .. here, we ‘honour kinship’ thru’ respect and obligation in a system of cycling ‘levels’ .. for ex., our parents brothers and sisters (our aunts and uncles) are all ‘equal’ level; we, the children also are all equal at a different level; likewise, our children .. this cycling thru' 3 (and more) levels
+We are all aunts and uncles, brothers and sisters, sons and daughters .. here, we ‘honour kinship’ thru’ respect and social obligation in a system of recursive ‘levels’ .. for ex., our parents brothers and sisters (our aunts and uncles) are all ‘equal’ level; we, the children also are all equal at a different level; likewise, our children .. this re-cycling thru' 3 (and more) levels

 As within our family, so ‘without’ in the clan group - and so into the nation-state - and so into the whole continent